ANXIETY-FREE PEDIATRIC DENTAL CARE

 - Choose nutritious snacks.

-Restorative dentistry is dental work required as a result of cavities.
+Should your child need dental work as a result of cavities, called Restorative Dentistry, we will discuss the options with you to choose what’s best for your individual child.
+All our restorative treatments are performed locally, either in our office or at Hardin Memorial.
+Performing treatments locally and in a timely manner is of great importance to prevent the issue(s) from worsening, or prolonging your child’s discomfort.
 Elizabethtown Dentistry for Children performs all types of restorative dentistry on our patients through the most appropriate method of sedation, or relaxation, for the comfort and safety of your individual child.

 Our most popular tool for helping our patients to be more comfortable with restorative dentistry is nitrous oxide (laughing gas).
 The AAPD (American Academy of Pediatric Dentistry) says that “Nitrous oxide with oxygen is a safe, effective sedative agent used to calm a child’s fear of the dental visit and enhance effective communication.”
 Additionally, it works well for children whose gag reflex interferes with dental treatment.

 Elizabethtown Dentistry for Children also offers general anesthesia as a treatment option.
-Sometimes children are unable to cooperate or require too much dental work to be completed in the office.
 These children may be treated in a hospital or surgery center setting under general anesthesia.
 Here, an anesthesiologist monitors and keeps the patient comfortable while one of our doctors are able to complete the needed treatment.
 This setting enables children who cannot cooperate in the office to have all of their dental work completed in one visit and have no recollection of the treatment.
 Our team is very experienced in treating children under general anesthesia.

 WHAT AGE SHOULD MY CHILD SEE A PEDIATRIC DENTIST?